Zuehlke/machines-code-people/articles/rules-are-dangerous.md

 * We must all be always willing to explain ourselves, why we do something in a particular way and what the arguments are for applying a rule in a particular context.
 Something like “just because our process manual says so” or “because I’ve read it in that article” is usually not a good answer.
 * Don’t try to replace critical thinking and adaptive methods with exact and rigid rules that people must follow strictly.
 * Do not read my recommendations here in a dogmatic way.
-Doing so would be to conclude: “Rolf said rules are bad and harmful, so let’s trash all the rules in our project and not follow the scrum guide, our Definition of Done, Clean Code and similar things anymore”.
+Doing so would be to conclude: “Rolf said rules are bad and harmful, so let’s trash all the rules in our project and not follow the Scrum Guide, our Definition of Done, Clean Code and similar things anymore”.
 This was not my message at all!
 * Instead: Discuss, write down and live these rules in your team, but see them more as a guide than as precise rules to be 100% rigidly followed in every case.
 * Note down not just the rules you use in your project, but also the arguments why a rule should be applied.
 * Be open to discussing and re-explaining rules in your projects with your team members and to adjusting the rules to changes in the context (e.g. growing software, growing team, shorter release cycles, different team members, new ideas, etc.)